“IMAGINING OTHER…”

 (a) only a few degrees (5 – 10) drop would produce an ice age,

-and Robin McKie, drawing on UN
+and Robin McKie, drawing on UN sources, says

-suffering water shortages, and global food production being disrupted: http://www.guardian.co.uk/commentisfree/2010/dec/26/robin-mckie-carbon-emissions-up
+shortages, and global food production being disrupted: http://www.guardian.co.uk/commentisfree/2010/dec/26/robin-mckie-carbon-emissions-up

-(b) taking a global
+(b) taking a global average, the 20 warmest

-average, the 20 warmest years have occurred since the 1970s, and the 10 warmest
+years have occurred since the 1970s, and the 10 warmest years have occurred in

-years have occurred in the last 12 years (NASA) – the rate of change
+the last 12 years (NASA) – the rate of change seems to be accelerating (see

-2016 has been the hottest year to date, and each preceding year has shown
+and each preceding year has shown warming.

 However, an increase